-Phenytoin: The decrease in clearance of phenytoin estimated at typical levels of rufinamide (C{avss} 15 $\mu g/mL$) is predicted to increase plasma levels of phenytoin by 7 to 21%.
-As phenytoin is known to have non-linear b) Maximum changes predicted to be in pediatric patients and in adult patients who achieve significantly higher levels of BANZEL, as the effect of rufinamide on these AEDs is concentration-dependent.
+Phenytoin: The decrease in clearance of phenytoin estimated at typical levels of rufinamide (C{avss} 15 μg/mL) is predicted to increase plasma levels of phenytoin by 7 to 21%.
+As phenytoin is known to have non-linear pharmacokinetics (clearance becomes saturated at higher doses), it is possible that exposure will be greater than the model prediction.